dataasciences/dataasciences.github.io/_posts/2023-07-02-Mind-Gut-Connection.md

 ---
 title: "Mind-Gut Connection"
-excerpt: "The Mind-blowing Connection between Your Gut and Brain"
+excerpt: "The Mind-blowing Connection Between Your Gut and Brain"
 categories:
   - General
 tags: